Be a Successful Student Athlete:

 Getting Credit for Library Research: Become a Savvy Expert

+The University Libraries provides an interesting opportunity to fine-tune, refine, and exploit your library research skills and integrate this konwledge into all of your classes at UB.
 ULC-257 is a 2-credit library instruction course offered each Fall and Spring Semester.
 Each class introduces students to the University at Buffalo Libraries, and develops and hones skills for locating library information and data resources; and builds your methodology and expertise in conducting research for papers, projects, presentations, and other class requirements.
-ULC-257 provides instruction for selecting research topics, formulating hypotheses, analyze information sources, how to properly cite those resources, and address the evolving and growing importance of intellectual freedom, plagiarism, and copyright.
-Students successfully completing ULC-257 receive a waiver for the Library Skills Workbook graduation requirement.
-The ULC 257 Digital Archive shows an online exhibit of research projects undertaken for this course.
+ULC-257 provides instruction for selecting research topics, formulating hypotheses, analyze information sources, how to properly cite those resources, and address the evolving and growing importance.

 http://library.buffalo.edu/ is your gateway for one-stop shopping for library research.
 The University Libraries Catalog is an inventory of all holdings in all of the libraries found on UB’s Campuses, and is accessed from this page.
+The Libraries Home PAge is the place to launch your access to databases (reference, bibliographic, numeric, biosequence), electronic/online journal and magazine articles, reports, books and monographs, journals, DVDs and other media, and much more.
 Library Research (Information Literacy) prepares you with mental calisthenics the same way your coaches expect you to perform during workouts and practices—you are just sharpening two saws!
 Your iCoach, Fred Stoss, email@example.com is available for consultation individually or in groups for identifying the most appropriate resources and developing effective and efficient search strategies.

 site is an online guide designed for increasing your performance with research in the University at Buffalo's University Libraries.
 If a librarian is not immediately available, this guide helps you understand and acquire basic research skills including: